 As a result – the feeling of being stuck and the growing guilt appears.
 And this is precisely why some of us are not getting any closer to realizing, planning, and executing the plan for our future.

 The truth is – because of this constant run from what’s scary or sad or disappointing, there’s not much time left to experience what’s happening NOW.
 You will never be younger than today, your child will never go back to the phase that’s happening now… There will never be another sunset like this, and the project you’ve been dreaming of – happening now – might most likely not be back in this shape or form – when/if you’re finally ready.

 When you think about it – there’s no time like now.
 Whatever happens – be it a success or a failure – we learn from it – and only then can we actually go on.
 The failures especially have this tendency to shape us enormously.
-It’s an experience like no other; based on all those mistakes, whenever we make it through – we come out wiser.
+It’s an experience like no other; based on all those mistakes, whenever we make it through, we become wiser.

 On the other hand – when we wait for the next week, next year, for the “soon” to finally happen – we lose all this time is in between that we can never get back.
-And oftentimes – come Monday – we suddenly change our minds and wait for another one.
+And often – come Monday – we suddenly change our minds and wait for another one.
 Once again, the anxiety got the better of us.
 Isn’t that right?

 It’s not a planned ad for the psychotherapy process, although it really could be when I think about it;) It’s actually a call for mindful consideration.
-If you feel stuck, if you think you let your life pass in front of your eyes, if you think you live below your potential – often due to fear – do consider talking to someone about what might be blocking you.
+If you feel stuck, if you think you let your life pass in front of your eyes, if you think you live below your potential – often due to fear – consider talking to someone about what might be blocking you.

 The time really is now!